Parents of US man held in Moscow demand fair trial for son

 At the time of his arrest, Trevor Reed was in Moscow visiting his girlfriend and studying the Russian language.
 He had attended a party one week before he was scheduled to return home, where his family says he was encouraged to drink a large amount of vodka.

 Reed was sharing a ride home when he became nauseated and got out of the car.
-After he began running around near a busy boulevard, the police were summoned to help.
+After he began running around near a busy boulevard, his girlfriend called the police for help.
 But instead of taking him for medical care, as the family says is standard protocol in Moscow, officers drove him to the police station.

 Inside the car, police say, Reed grabbed the arm of the driver and struck an officer with his elbow.
 The police car swerved into another lane during the altercation, the authorities said.
 Reed has no memory beyond drinking vodka at the party and no recollection of what happened inside the car, his family says.